MY CANCER 'STORY'

 It had spread to my lungs and was growing

 Some months later it turned out that the sarcoma had already spread to my lungs and, although very slow, was growing.
 Some months later again, they found another spread - this time to the bone, a 2cm lesion in my scapular.
 You can imagine by this point I was feeling pretty sorry for myself.

-Cancer has changed my life, of course, it was a crazy diagnosis to receive at 18, but it hasn't taken over.
-It has made me so grateful for days, weeks, months of good health, for my loved ones around me, and the opportunities life throws at me.
+Cancer has changed my life, of course, it was a crazy diagnosis to receive at 18, but it hasn't taken over me.
+It has made me so grateful for hours, days, weeks, months of good health, for my loved ones around me, and the opportunities life throws at me.

 Cancer has guided me to be and do what I love today - volunteering with the cancer/hair loss charity, Wigs for Heroes, being an ambassador and fundraising for Sarcoma UK, and working full-time at a local Disability charity.
 I raise awareness about cancer, particularly sarcoma, but also so many other things I care about like mental health, and issues that affect our society.
 Cancer and other life experiences have made me value my voice and value my own opinion.

 I am very realistic about my prospects, the prognosis of sarcoma is not a good one and not something anyone in their 20s should have to face, however I am hopeful about the potential future of medicine, and I do have a weird cancer which can go through long periods of indolence and stability, so I have time on my side.
 For now, I will hold onto that and continue to take each day as it comes and make the most of everything I have in the here and now.